masconsultinginc/MoviemanagementServiceAntiRepositoryPattern/README.md

 # MoviemanagementService

-## Genric Repository with Unit of Work
+## Generic Repository with Unit of Work

 Inspired by two **YouTuber's** to design generic repository and unit of work.
 Combining the two videos provided insight into using __Async/Await__ with __Task__ for more performative